This article is part of a larger series on Retail Management.

 Shipping costs vary depending on the size, weight, and destination of your goods

-RSF OPS’s data-heavy performance does provide helpful reporting capabilities though— including demand forecasting, inventory planning, shipping stats, upstream production, and more.
+RSF OPS’s data-heavy performance does provide helpful reporting capabilities, including demand forecasting, inventory planning, shipping stats, and upstream production.

-It also gives sellers the ability to create and edit products/SKUs, return merchandise authorizations (RMAs), advance ship notices (ASNs), and manual orders.
+Sellers also have the ability to create and edit products/SKUs, return merchandise authorizations (RMAs), advance ship notices (ASNs), and manual orders.
 Plus, its web-based WMS (Warehouse Management Systems) allows you to see the location of any item or order in Red Stag’s facility in real time.

-Red Stag boasts the lowest error rate in the industry—only 0.05%, which breaks down to just one mistake in every 5,000 orders.
-Furthermore, 99.97% of orders ship on time.
+Red Stag boasts one of the lowest error rates in the industry—only 0.02%, which breaks down to just one mistake in every 5,000 orders.
+Furthermore, 99.96% of orders ship on time.
 The company has a robust employee incentive program to drive these high levels of accuracy, plus integrated automation to rule out human error in many areas.